Introduction

 -- A simple GET index route with text return

-Astra.get("/", function()
+Astra:get("/", function()

 return "hello from default Astra instance! " ..
 Astra.version